-As evident from Panel A of Figure 9, the marginal confidence sets are relatively narrow, especially for the countries at the top and the bottom of the ranking.
-This finding suggests that citizens of these countries can be quite confident in the reading performance of their pupils.
+The marginal and simultaneous confidence sets are presented in Figure 4.
+As evident from Panel A of this figure, the marginal confidence sets are relatively narrow, especially for the countries at the top and the bottom of the ranking.
+Citizens of these countries can thus be quite confident in the reading performance of their pupils.
 For instance, the upper endpoint of the confidence set for Estonia's rank suggests it is (with 95% confidence) the country with at least the fifth-highest expected test score.
 By comparison, the lower endpoint of the confidence set for Columbia's rank suggests (with 95% confidence) that it is among the bottom two OECD countries in terms of scholastic performance on reading.

 A natural question is whether the ranking of the OECD countries according to the expected reading score remains informative if one allows inferences to be drawn simultaneous across all countries.
-The results in Panel B of Figure 9 suggest the ranking remains fairly informative, especially at the top and at the bottom of the PISA league table.
+The results in Panel B of Figure 4 suggest the ranking remains fairly informative, especially at the top and at the bottom of the PISA league table.
 Therefore, we can be fairly certain about which countries are at the top and bottom of the ranking.
-In addition, the columns denoted by " τ -best" and " τ -worst" in Table 3 show the number of countries in the 95% confidence set for the τ -best and τ -worst.
-Only eight (five) countries cannot be ruled out as being among the top (bottom) three countries in terms of scholastic performance on reading.